 |Maximum value||Double||The maximum value for the Double to be accepted during ingestion.
 If the ingested value exactly matches the one entered here, then the value is accepted.
 When using this constraint, the “Exclusive maximum value” constraint must be left blank.|

 |Exclusive minimum value||Double||The maximum value for the Double to be accepted during ingestion.
 If the ingested value exactly matches the one entered here, then the value is rejected.
 When using this constraint, the “Minimum value” (non-exclusive) constraint must be left blank.|

 |Exclusive maximum value||Double||The maximum value for the Double to be accepted during ingestion.
 If the ingested value exactly matches the one entered here, then the value is rejected.
 When using this constraint, the “Maximum value” (non-exclusive) constraint must be left blank.|

 The right rail provides several checkboxes for designating special roles for the selected field.
 The use cases for some of these options involve important considerations regarding your data modeling strategy and how you intend to use downstream Platform services.

 To learn more about these special types, refer to the following documentation:

 While technically not a special field type, it is also recommended that you visit the guide on defining object-type fields to learn more about defining nested sub-fields if your schema structures.

 This guide provided an overview of how to define XDM fields in the UI.
-Remember that fields can only be added to schemas through the use of classes and mixins.
-To learn more about how to manage these resources in the UI, see the guides on creating and editing classes and mixins.
+Remember that fields can only be added to schemas through the use of classes and field groups.
+To learn more about how to manage these resources in the UI, see the guides on creating and editing classes and field groups.

 For more information on the capabilities of the Schemas workspace, see the Schemas workspace overview.